 Metabolism of Cholesterol

-Once mevalonate is produced, it is then phosphorylated and decarboxylated to form an isoprenoid unit.
+Once mevalonate is produced, it is phosphorylated and decarboxylated to form an isoprenoid unit.
 Each unit is made up of isopentyl diphosphate.
-This reaction is repeated until 6 isoprenoid units are produced.
+This reaction is repeated until six isoprenoid units are produced.
 These are then isomerized into dimethylallyl diphosphate and condensed with another isoprenoid unit to form geranyl diphosphate.
 Yet again, another isoprenoid unit condenses with this to form farnesyl diphosphate.
 It takes two of these compounds to form squalene by condensation.

 Disorders Affecting Cholesterol Metabolism

-Screening for patients who might be at risk for developing lipoprotein disorders are usually part of routine examinations.
+Screening for patients who might be at risk for developing lipoprotein disorders is usually part of routine examinations.
 Therefore, encountering these problems, along with its associated complications, are somewhat common in practice.
 This is done by extracting blood samples from patients after doing a 12-hour overnight fast.

 In general, problems in lipid metabolism are categorized into two.
-If they are not associated with other conditions such as any concurrent disease, poor diet or long-term drug therapy, they are thought to be a primary dyslipidemia.
+If they are not associated with other conditions such as any concurrent disease, poor diet, or long-term drug therapy, they are thought to be primary dyslipidemia.
 Single-gene mutations are usually implicated in this classification.
 Examples are outlined in the table:

 |Genetic disorder||Gene defect||Elevated lipoproteins||Transmission|